 The history of government water projects in the State of California has been one of increased taxes to finance dams, canals, and pipelines.
+The state government has supplied subsidized water to growers who in turn produce federally subsidized crops, especially rice and cotton.
 Government-run water rationing has channeled water to political favorites and burdened the public with arbitrary cutbacks.
 Government-aided insurance programs have subsidized those living or doing business in flood-prone areas, and created regional antagonism between beneficiaries and victims of water policy.